zayamatias/retroscraper-rpie/README.md

 #### --novideodown

-Do not download videos (to save space if needd)
+Do not download videos (to save space if needed)

 #### Name Decorators:

-The following options allow you to add 'decorators' to the name taht is going to be displayed in your game list.
+The following options allow you to add 'decorators' to the name that is going to be displayed in your game list.
 They are disabled by default.

 #### --version